TharunRaj7/cellular_automata_simulator/README.md

 - Reload File button to select a new XML file
 - Step button to perform only one step of the simulation
 - Textfile and submit button to speed up the step of the simulation
+- Graph with line chart where every line represents a different state and quantity of that state at a given step
+- Ability for the user to interact and choose the size of the grid (number of rows and columns) after the simulation has already begun
+- Ability for the user to run multiple simulations at once
+- Error checking for incorrect data file
+- Ability to allow simulations to be set by a specific grid, a list, or randomly
+- Started implementing different arrangement of neighbors and the different location shapes, but only completed for square and no UI to go with it

 ### Notes/Assumptions